How to encourage good behaviour in your child

 2. Show your child how you feel

-Telling your child honestly how his behaviour affects you helps him see his own feelings in yours.
+Telling your child honestly how their behaviour affects you helps your child see their own feelings in yours.
 And if you start sentences with ‘I’, it gives your child the chance to see things from your perspective.
 For example, ‘I’m getting upset because there is so much noise that I can’t talk on the phone’.

 3. Catch your child being ‘good’